abruzzi/patterns-for-state-management-in-react/README.md

 //...
 ```

-*explain a bit code*

-Can we simplify the code a bit with what we just saw above - with hooks and higher-order function?
-Definitely

-## Network request related chanages

-We could extract the `fetchUsers` into a separate function:
+### Refactoring for Elegance and Reusability

+Incorporating fetching logic directly within our component can work, but it's not the most elegant or reusable approach.
+Let’s refactor this by extracting the fetching logic into a separate function:

 ```tsx
 const fetchUsers = async () => {